Daryii/visual-booker/README.md

 The plugin creates two tables on activation:

-**wp_vb_spots** stores each bookable spot — its position, size, label, type (seat, table, zone, etc.), price, color, and status (open, locked, or maintenance).
+**wp_vb_spots** stores each bookable spot: its position, size, label, type (seat, table, zone, etc.), price, color, and status (open, locked, or maintenance).

-**wp_vb_bookings** stores each booking — which spot, which layout, the customer's name/email/phone, the booking status (pending, approved, or cancelled), and any notes.
+**wp_vb_bookings** stores each booking: which spot, which layout, the customer's name/email/phone, the booking status (pending, approved, or cancelled), and any notes.

 ---